 Sometimes, it is just a lack of effort and not understanding the criticality of maintaining good data quality.
-Organizations that don’t make an effort towards checking data quality and improving on it will find small issues quickly snowball.
+Organisations that don’t try towards checking data quality and improving on it will find small issues quickly snowball.

 Check all incoming data

 Irrespective of the source, all data entering the cloud must be checked against all data quality rules.
 Let’s take an address for example.
 It must have an apartment number, building name, street name, city name, district and pin code.
 All of the above details must be verified to check that the address exists and is deliverable.
 Above all, it must be linked to the relevant account name and it must be unique.

 Checking data at this stage can keep bad data out of your system and help improve the overall quality of data considerably.
 It also helps you assess data sources.
 If you are repeatedly getting poor-quality data from one source, you may need to find an alternate source.

 Checking your data from time to time gives you the opportunity to discover anomalies before they affect your decisions and operations.
 It also helps spot patterns and trends that could indicate the source of the issue.
 For example, data coming in from one department may not comply with the format being followed by other departments.
 This process should ideally be automated to maximise efficiency.

 You also need to make an effort to regularly update your Salesforce data.
 The relationships between a brand and prospects/ leads/ customers are constantly changing.
 As far as possible, records should reflect the current state of customer relationships.
 For example, if a lead has been guided through the sales funnel and he’s made a purchase, your records should reflect the same.